isw-kudos/huddo-docs/docs/boards/traefik.md

     kubectl get pods -n <namespace> | grep traefik kubectl get ingressclass

+### Helm Chart Downloaded

+[Downloaded 2.0.0 Helm Chart](./helm-charts.md) for your installation type, standalone or with Component Pack.

 ### IngressClass name

 The component pack charts default to `ingressClassName: cnx-ingress-traefik`, which matches the HCL migration kit (`helm upgrade cnx-ingress traefik/traefik`).
 If you installed Traefik via the HCL guide, no override is needed.